25 Holiday Cooking Tips Straight from Grandma

 Here’s a helpful baking trick.
 Mrs. Dean Jones of Reading, Kansas, says, “I just roll the pie crust up onto the rolling pin, put it over the pan, and unroll it again.”

-Be sure you're aware of the cooking mistakes that ruin food.
+Next, be sure you’re aware of the cooking mistakes that ruin food.